roman-milk/roman-milk.github.io/the-hard-body-clerks-new-beginning.md

+===

- ****** The Hard Body Clerk's New Beginning Ch.
-08 ****** bydlsloan© Next, Crisp used Cori's g-string to tie her wrists behind her back.
+Next, Crisp used Cori's g-string to tie her wrists behind her back.
 Now, her head and tits were hanging over one end of the platform that supported her mid- section.
 Then, six inches higher up, her ass and pussy were elevated and spread across the pillar while her legs hung straight over the sides, the stilettos several inches from the deck surface.
 The baby oil on her dark skin glistened in the night sky and her body trembled with anticipation.

  "Get comfortable," Crisp said, "because you're probably going to be in that position for the next hour.
 Start the clock, Norm."